-I’m currently a Program Manager in the Community Operations division of Uber, supporting the Eats business.
-Our team helps design, manage, and improve the overall support experience for Eaters during their live order and post-order experience.
+I’m currently a Senior Program Manager in the Customer Experience division of Uber, supporting the Eats business.
+Our team helps design, manage and improve the overall support experience for Eaters during their orders.

 Can you tell us a bit about your education and career background?

 I’ve had quite a diverse background!
-But at the center of it has been an obsession for building strong brands, programs, and strategies with a customer-first mindset.
+At the center of it has been an obsession for building strong brands, programs and strategies with a customer-first mindset.

 Why did you choose to study at BrainStation?

-When COVID hit, everything closed and I was no longer commuting, I found myself looking for new ways to invest my time.
-I’ve always been someone who loves learning, so when BrainStation courses were brought to my attention, I decided to seize the opportunity.
-BrainStation’s Digital Marketing course came highly recommended by a friend, and knowing that I wanted to stay in-the-know with all things digital and marketing, I decided to sign myself up.
+As COVID hit, with no commute and everything closed, I found myself looking for new ways to invest my time.
+I’ve always been someone who loves learning so when BrainStation courses were brought to my attention, I decided to seize the moment.
+The Digital Marketing course came highly recommended by a friend and knowing that I wanted to stay in-the-know with all things digital and marketing, I decided to sign myself up.